aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/chn/chn.rst

    :Default: 1
    :Examples: ``--chn-gain-occur 10``

-The number of times a gain is used on consecutive symbols.
+Give the number of times a gain is used on consecutive symbols.
 It is used in the ``RAYLEIGH_USER`` channel while applying gains read from the given file.

 .. _chn-chn-path: